GGXY/ggxy.co/README.md

 ggxy.co
 =======

-Code behind our in-house link shortener - http://ggxy.co
+Code behind our in-house link shortener built on top of NodeJS - http://ggxy.co

 ###TODO:
 - Make it faster